Elena' s AI Blog

 Decision Boundary with Two Lines

-The output result Y will depend mainly on the activation function F. There are several options for the activation functions, including the Rectified Linear Activation function (ReLU), Hyperbolic Tangent (Tanh), or Sigmoid Activation function.
+The output result Y will depend mainly on the activation function F. An activation function is a non-linear transformation applied to a neuron’s weighted input sum that determines the neuron’s output and lets the network model non-linear relationships.
+There are several options for the activation functions, including the Rectified Linear Activation function (ReLU), Hyperbolic Tangent (Tanh), or Sigmoid Activation function (see the Keras activations documentation).
 The choice depends on the problem, and we might compare results using different experiment activation functions.
 The most used by default, most straightforward, and addressing the vanishing gradient problem such as present in Tanh function, ReLU activation function is also easy to compute as max(0.0, x), wherein x is the result of summation on the previous step.

 The figure below demonstrates the vanishing gradient problem in the Tanh function compared to the ReLU.
 As we see from the ReLU function, its derivative at values x<0 equals 0.
 Note that we consider that the derivative at x=0 equals 1.
 The derivative at x>0 equals 1.
 In contrast, Tanh’s derivative gives values of 0 at a broader range of values.
 This demonstrates the vanishing gradient situation when the derivative becomes small, and it is harder to train the ANN.
 This situation is particularly challenging in large ANNs, wherein very small derivatives are multiplied for all layers.